xenlism/wildfire/README.md

 ---
 xenlism is Computer Graphic And Programming project to make something batter.
 xenlism is about minimalism and realism.
-xenlism is not material design and never. xenlism wildfire is icon theme for *nix desktop environment.
+xenlism is not material design and never.
+xenlism wildfire is icon theme for *nix desktop environment.
 inspired by Nokia's meego and Apple iOS icon.
 best for gnome and (Maybe) unity,mate,cinamon.

-xenlism go GPL / LGPL / BSD After funded USD1000.
+xenlism wildfire is Creative Common 4.0 by-nc-nd change to GPL / LGPL / BSD After funded USD1000.
 support xenlism project to Paypal exenatt@gmail.com

 if you need to discuss or show your desktop and share idea.
 All at [xenlism Community](https://plus.google.com/communities/109015399598666540563).